jkenney0501/dbt_superstore_dim_model/README.md

 ```

-To further show how the intermedioate payer adds complexity, the date spline package was used to create a date range which is just a simple date.
+To further show how the intermediate layer adds complexity, the date spline package was used to create a date range which is just a simple date.
 Uisng this, the date was broken down into its lowest form for anytype of time series anaalysis our user wants to conduct, even wekend and holicday flags.
 Thats complex logic and needs to be unit tested.
 The process was developed using test driven developement before actually writing any SQL.
 See unit testing below.
 Here is an example of the complex sql used:
 ```sql

 -- creates date table to exctract whatver you need for any date analysis, includes weekend day flag and holiday flag.
 Created from date spline package.